 The central nave, the side naves, the dome, and the apse.

 Indeed, until the Reformation and the French revolution, pillars, chapel altars and walls of the Cathedral were decorated by great paintings of Flemish masters.
 During the religious and revolutionary struggles, many works were destroyed, removed, stolen, or sold.
-Ultimately, it was possible for the Flemish authorities to recover works that survived.
+Ultimately, the Flemish authorities could recover works that survived.
 In 2009, the Royal Museum of Fine Arts in Antwerp returned eight of the most beautiful altarpieces to the Cathedral.
-Furthermore, from 2009 eight other works, mainly triptychs, are on loan from the Museum and had been integrated into the Cathedral’s current interior.
+Furthermore, from 2009, eight other works, mainly triptychs, are on loan from the Museum and had been integrated into the Cathedral’s current interior.

 One of the triptychs from the Royal Museum of Fine Arts on display in the Antwerp Cathedral.

-As the initially Gothic interior was completed in renaissance, baroque and later neo-Gothic style, walking around the Cathedral you just must stop many times to observe the details.
+As the initially Gothic interior was completed in the renaissance, baroque, and later neo-Gothic style, walking around the Cathedral, you just must stop many times to observe the details.
 Do not forget to enter the oak choir-stall and to look up.
 The ceilings, in particular in the side naves, are decorated with frescoes of a very decent but still very decorative look.

 Just a small selection of art pieces you can admire in the Cathedral.

 Although admitted for visitors, the Cathedral is still an active place of worship.
 Understandably during a mass, it is off-limits for tourists (it includes regular masses as well as weddings and funerals).
 As I visited the Cathedral, it was close to 5 pm.
 Preparations for a mass were already taking place.